michael-wall/saml-restore-tool/README.md

 ## Assumptions ##
 - SAML is already configured in the non-prod environment.
 - SAML is configured using Control Panel > Security > SAML Admin.
-- The code assumes that the (Signing) Certificate and Private Key are mandatory, but that the Encryption Certificate and Private Key are optional.
+- 'Certificate and Private Key' is always mandatory, but 'Encryption Certificate and Private Key' is optional.

 ## Known Limitations ##
 - The SAML Restore Tool is designed for the use case of Liferay DXP acting as a SAML Service Provider (SP).
 The SAML Restore Tool is not intended for use in an environment where Liferay DXP is acting as a SAML Identity Provider (IdP).